Data collection will occur at each disease reevaluation, during which time the conversation

 Patient-parent dyads will be followed for a total of 24 months from the time of enrollment on

-refractory disease.
-Dyads in which patients experience disease relapse, progression, or
+disease.
+Dyads in which patients experience disease relapse, progression, or refractory

-relapse or progression while on study.
+progression while on study.

 All data analyzed from audio-recordings will be permanently erased from recorders following